bluemelodybox/west-nile-virus-prediction/README.md

 ### Conclusion

-From our analysis we recommend spraying on all if we have the budget
+From our analysis we recommend spraying on all only if we have the budget